janji1927/avalanche-docs/learn/platform-overview/README.md

 Beberapa contoh termasuk:

 * Validator harus berlokasi di negara tertentu
-* Validator harus lulus pemeriksaan KYCML
+* Validator harus lulus pemeriksaan KYC/AML
-* Validators must hold a certain license
+* Validator harus memiliki lisensi tertentu

-### Support for Private Blockchains
+### Dukungan untuk Blockchain Pribadi

 You can create a subnet where only certain pre-defined validators may join and create a private subnet where the contents of the blockchains would be visible only to those validators.
 This is ideal for organizations interested in keeping their information private.